Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Performance Evaluation of the Proposed Respiratory-space Clustering

-Fig. \ref{fig:4Dcluster1} shows the clusters generated using the proposed 4D respiratory-space clustering for the same time instance as in Fig. \ref{fig:2Dcluster1}; all the participants are correctly clustered regardless of the range.
-Over the measurement duration of 120 s, clustering was performed once every 10 s or 11 times in total.
-Because the X-means algorithm is initialized with random numbers, we used a Monte Carlo method with 100 random seeds to generate pseudorandom sequences for evaluating the estimation accuracy of the number of human targets.
-Among the 1,100 clustering trials, the number of human targets was correctly estimated 100 times under conventional 2D clustering and 1,096 times using the proposed respiratory-space clustering.
-Compared to conventional 2D clustering, the accuracy rate of the proposed technique improved from 9.1\% to 97.6\%, which is an improvement of 88.5\%.
-Thus, multidimensional clustering, which incorporates the respiratory intervals in the input vector, is an effective approach to accurately estimate the number of human targets.
+Figure \ref{fig:4Dcluster1} shows the clusters generated using the proposed 4D respiratory-space clustering for the same time instance as in Fig. \ref{fig:2Dcluster1}; all the participants are correctly clustered regardless of the range.
+Because the x-means algorithm is initialized with random numbers, the estimated number of targets depends on the random numbers.
+To evaluate the accuracy in estimating the number of targets, we ran the algorithm with 100 random seeds.
+Because the proposed method performed clustering 11 times over a measurement duration of 120 s, the total number of clustering trials was 1100 for 100 seeds.
+Among the 1100 clustering trials, the number of targets was correctly estimated 100 and 1073 times using the conventional 2D clustering and the proposed 4D clustering, respectively.
+These numbers correspond to 9.1\% and 97.6\% of accuracies in the estimation of the number of targets.
+Thus, high-dimensional clustering, which incorporates the respiratory intervals in the input vector, is an effective approach for accurately estimating the number of human targets.

-Finally, we display the locations of the participants estimated using the proposed method.
-The subject locations estimated using the proposed respiratory-space clustering technique are depicted in Fig. \ref{fig:Position1}.
-Note that Fig. \ref{fig:Position1} shows the locations averaged over time, where the subject numbers match the numbering shown in Fig. \ref{fig:sokutei1}.
-The estimated coordinates of the seven participants appear to be correct, and approximately match the image on the right of Fig. \ref{fig:sokutei1}.
-However, as the actual subject locations cannot be determined precisely and it is difficult to determine the part of the body contributing to the reflection because of the complex shape of the human body, it was not possible to evaluate the accuracy of the estimated locations.
+Finally, we present the locations of the participants estimated using the proposed method.
+The participant locations estimated using the proposed respiratory-space clustering technique are depicted in Fig. \ref{fig:Position1}.
+Note that Fig. \ref{fig:Position1} shows the locations averaged over the measurement time, where the participant numbers match the numbering shown in Fig. \ref{fig:sokutei1}.
+The estimated coordinates of the seven participants appear to be correct, and they approximately match the image on the right of Fig. \ref{fig:sokutei1}.
+However, as the actual participant locations cannot be determined precisely and it is difficult to determine the part of the body contributing to the echo reflection because of the complex shape of the human body, it was not possible to evaluate the accuracy of the estimated locations.